Tension as INEC Withholds Access Code of Strong Opposition Party

 “By the way, I’ve just confirmed that all but NNPP have collected their code.”

-The access code will allow the political parties to upload their candidates' particulars to the INEC Candidate Nomination Portal (ICNP), in line with the timetable of the electoral umpire in the 2027 elections.
+The access code will allow the political parties to upload their candidates' particulars to the INEC Candidate Nomination Portal (ICNP), in line with the timetable of the electoral umpire for the 2027 elections.

-The clarification came amid public interest in the decision of the electoral body on the issue of the NDC with access to its portal, despite the recent court ruling that affected the party.
+The clarification came amid public interest in the decision of the electoral body to grant the NDC access to its portal, despite the recent court ruling that affected the party.

-However, INEC had maintained that the access code granted to the NDC was not in any way affected the outcome of the suit before the court.
+However, INEC maintained that the access code granted to the NDC did not in any way affect the outcome of the suit before the court.

 The report has started generating mixed reactions from Nigerians.
 Below are some of their comments: